PlatONnetwork/platon.py/docs/examples.rst

    3841357360894980500000001

-Note that this number is not denominated in ether, but instead in the smallest unit of value in Platon, wei.
+Note that this number is not denominated in ether, but instead in the smallest unit of value in Platon, von.
 Read on to learn how to convert that number to ether.

 Converting currency denominations